-- 2.15 Has a contractual/guaranteed board seat and is party to a voting agreement to vote in line with management on proposals being brought to shareholders; - 2.16 Founder of the company but not currently an employee; - 2.17 Has any material relationship with the corporation or with any one or more members of management of the corporation.
+- 2.15.
+Has a contractual/guaranteed board seat and is party to a voting agreement to vote in line with management on proposals being brought to shareholders. - 2.16.
+Founderx of the company but not currently an employee. - 2.17.
+Has any material relationship with the company or with any one or more members of management of the company.